 (1) Any nonconforming structure except a dwelling, which is damaged as measured by the cost to repair as more than 60% of the then appraised value for tax purposes above its foundation, by fire, flood, explosion, wind, earthquake, war, riot, or other calamity or act of God, shall not be restored or reconstructed and used as it was before that happening.
 If the structure is damaged less than 60% of its then appraised value for tax purposes, it may be restored, reconstructed, or used as before, provided that the restoration or reconstruction is completed within 12 months of the damaging event.

-(2) ~~Dwellings~~ Structure(s) may be repaired, restored or reconstructed provided that the reconstruction or restoration is at least to the same in similar size and quality as the damaged or destroyed dwelling structure.
+(2) Dwellings may be restored or reconstructed provided that the reconstruction or restoration is at least to the same size and quality as the damaged or destroyed dwelling.

 (I) Repairs and maintenance.